Jennifer Balakrishnan

 Jennifer Shyamala Sayaka Balakrishnan is an American mathematician known for leading a team that solved the problem of the "cursed curve", a Diophantine equation that was known for being "famously difficult".
 More generally, Balakrishnan specializes in algorithmic number theory and arithmetic geometry.
-She is the Clare Boothe Luce Associate Professor at Boston University.
+She is a Clare Boothe Luce Professor at Boston University.

 Education and career

 Balakrishnan was born in Mangilao, Guam to Narayana and Shizuko Balakrishnan; her father is a professor of chemistry at the University of Guam.

 As a junior at Harvest Christian Academy, Balakrishnan won an honorable mention in the 2001 Karl Menger Memorial Award competition, for the best mathematical project in the Intel International Science and Engineering Fair.
 Her project concerned elliptic coordinate systems.
 In the following year, she won the National High School Student Calculus Competition, given as part of the United States of America Mathematical Olympiad.

 Balakrishnan graduated from Harvard University in 2006, with both a magna cum laude bachelor's degree and a master's degree in mathematics.
 She moved to the Massachusetts Institute of Technology for her doctoral studies, completing her Ph.D. in 2011.
 Her dissertation, Coleman integration for hyperelliptic curves: algorithms and applications, was supervised by Kiran Kedlaya.

-She returned to Harvard for postdoctoral studies from 2011 to 2013, and then moved to the University of Oxford from 2013 to 2016, where she was a Junior Research Fellow in Balliol College and a Titchmarsh Research Fellow in the Mathematical Institute.
-She became Clare Booth Luce Assistant Professor at Boston University in 2016, and Clare Booth Luce Associate Professor in 2021.
+She returned to Harvard for her postdoctoral studies from 2011 to 2013, and then moved to the University of Oxford from 2013 to 2016, where she was a Junior Research Fellow in Balliol College and a Titchmarsh Research Fellow in the Mathematical Institute.
+She became Clare Booth Luce Assistant Professor at Boston University in 2016, Clare Booth Luce Associate Professor in 2021, and Clare Booth Luce Professor in 2023.

 Balakrishnan is one of the principal investigators in the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation, a large multi-university collaboration involving Boston University, Harvard, MIT, Brown University, and Dartmouth College, with additional collaborators from other universities in the US, England, Australia, the Netherlands, and Canada..
 She also serves on the board of directors of the Number Theory Foundation and the editorial boards of Research in Number Theory and Mathematics of Computation.
 She serves on the Scientific Advisory Board for the Institute for Computational and Experimental Research in Mathematics (ICERM).